davegoblue/TestCodingShortcuts/README.md

 * RiskRuin_v003_BP85_0200cb refines the risk of ruin program to look at 8/5 BP with 2.00% cb
 * RiskRuin_v003_JB95_0200cb refines the risk of ruin program to look at 9/5 JB with 2.00% cb
 * RiskRuin_v003_Comparisons refines the risk of ruin program to compare various base games and cb
+* DataCamp_Insights_v001 captures a few key insights from "Introduction to R"